kmiller96/conduits/README.md

 # Conduits - A Declarative Pipelining Tool For Pandas
 Traditional tools for declaring pipelines in Python suck.
-They are mostly imperative, and can sometimes requires that you adhere to strong contracts in order to use them (looking at you Scikit Learn pipelines ��).
+They are mostly imperative, and can sometimes requires that you adhere to strong contracts in order to use them (looking at you Scikit Learn pipelines ಠ_ಠ).
 It is also usually done completely differently to the way the pipelines where developed during the ideation phase, requiring significate rewrite to get them to work in the new paradigm.